georgesutphin/MCB585-2023/_episodes/03-class-data-frames.md

 &nbsp;

-Or for non-contiguous subsets using lists of indices:
+... or for non-contiguous subsets using lists of indices:

 ~~~
 iris[c(1:10,20:25), c(1,3)] # note the use of sequences within the `c()` list